 Practicing the Behaviors of a Servant Leader

-A chance meeting with management expert Ken Blanchard in 2003 caused the CEO of this $100 million communications company to forever think about leadership differently.
+A chance meeting with management expert Ken Blanchard in 2003 caused the CEO of this multi-million dollar communications company to forever think about leadership differently.
 Training its entire staff to become “Servant Leaders” became central to how Datron built a culture that engages the hearts and minds of its associates in improvement, but also meets the company’s mission to positively impact the lives of others today and in the future.
 As part of that commitment, the company sets aside 10% of its operating profits for employee donations to charity.
 Learn why the right leadership style is so critical to having a successful CI program, the key elements that differentiate servant leadership from traditional, hierarchical leadership, and how servant leaders practice and model their behaviors.

 Kata in the Classroom